mantoni/choo-test/README.md

 ## How does it work?

+This module is a collection of helper functions.
+Each of them can be used separately.

-When you create a `tester` instance for a Choo app, it registers [hooks][] with the application to intercept state changes and action calls.
-It also wraps the Choo `start` function and appends the application to a `div` tag in the `document.body`.
-When calling `stop` on the `tester`, the DOM node is removed.
+When you use the `start` function to start your Choo app, it wraps the appends the application to a `div` tag in the `document.body`.
+When calling returned `restore` function, the DOM node is removed.

 The `onRender` function creates a [MutationObserver][] and invokes the given callback if any change in the DOM tree happens.